jsfraz/encryption-examples/RSA/README.md

 4. 4096 bit
 2

-Where would you like to save genearted keys?
+Where would you like to save generated keys?
 /home/user

 Generated public key (PEM format using the PKCS#8 standard):